xdave/keyid/README.md

 # Do you _really_ use this?

 - Yes, [I do](https://soundcloud.com/davidgradwell/sets/gradwell-radio).
-I used do to do this manually in my head.
+I used to do this manually in my head.

 # Roadmap